SQL Server Express - Windows

 Remember that restoring a database requires certain permissions and roles in SQL Server, including having the RESTORE DATABASE permission assigned to your user role.

-n the Test Data Automation instance we used the following settings for the Connection details.
+n the Enterprise Test Data instance we used the following settings for the Connection details.

 And for the Security tab.